 Disclaimer: This site uses affiliate links.
 Learn More.

-A bat size chart is also a good place to start.
-But, remember, the stated weight of a bat is not the same as its swing weight.
+A bat size chart is also an excellent place to start.
+But remember, the stated weight of a bat is not the same as its swing weight.
 Bats with the same scale weight can be upwards of 10% different in feel.